Bowl eligibility: 2021–present bowl seasons

 The 2021–22 bowl season featured 44 bowl games with everything largely back to normal after the turmoil of the previous season due to the COVID-19 pandemic.
 Hawaii were the only team with a losing record, 6–7, selected.
 They were paired against the 6–6 Memphis Tigers in the 2021 Hawaii Bowl, but ultimately withdrew due to COVID-19 concerns.
 17 teams with a 6–6 record were invited and accepted into bowl games.
 In addition, after initial bowl selections had been made, 5–7 Rutgers replaced 8–4 Texas A&M in the December 2021 Gator Bowl after positive COVID-19 tests within the Texas A&M program.
 Rutgers became the only team with a losing record to play a bowl game that season, losing to Wake Forest.

 Bowl teams with losing records

-The following teams entered bowl games with losing records.
+The following teams within FBS (or its predecessors, such as Division I-A and University Division) entered bowl games with losing records.

 ^ Hawaii, with a losing record of 2–5, also won the Poi Bowl for the 1936 season.
 The University of Hawaii website does not count that win as an official bowl victory as their competition consisted of local Honolulu All-Stars.